 This may seem a bit superficial but for some people, it matters a lot.
 These home weather stations aren’t just for personal safety alerts and crop security.
 You can use them to make sure that nothing is going to disturb your weekend barbeque party.

-Not only are home weather stations accurate, they are also very convenient.
+Not only are home weather stations accurate, but they are also very convenient.
 Instead of waiting around for the weather girl to tell you how the day is going to be, why not just take a glance at what your console says?
 How many times did it happen to you that when you got out in the rain you learned while it was raining where you were but that it wasn’t raining over the entire city?

 Last but not least, if you’re passionate about meteorology, then a personal weather station is the best instruments for your hobby.
-You get a hands-on experience with weather monitoring, one that doesn’t compare with watching the weather channel a few times per day.
+You get hands-on experience with weather monitoring, one that doesn’t compare with watching the weather channel a few times per day.

 Besides, you can also get readings for your immediate location without having to wait for the TV or browse different websites to compare information.